Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 • Maximum emergency time in any year: Approximately 274 days (75%)

-• Number of deliberation events per year of ongoing crisis: At least 3
+• Number of forced deliberation events per year of ongoing crisis: At least 3

 Compare this to systems without cooling periods: